 - Chronic diarrhea or excessive bowel movements

 - Certain medications including frequent use of antibiotics

 - Excessive laxative use

-- Family history (makes one predispositioned, but not necessarily a cause)
+- Family history (a predisposition but not necessarily a cause)

 If we are not digesting our food properly, how can we be absorbing the nutrients properly?

-This also means that although a food may be considered a “food of the Gods”, “superfood” or any other cliche term out there, if it is causing you gas, bloating, constipation, loose stools or anything in between, then unfortunately this superfood is not so super for YOU (and yes this includes smoothies and raw juices too).
+This also means that although a food may be considered a “food of the Gods,” “superfood,” or any other cliche term out there, if it is causing you gas, bloating, constipation, loose stools, or anything in between, then unfortunately this superfood is not so super for YOU (yes, this includes smoothies and raw juices, too).

-So as you can imagine, the most important factor in treatment of malabsorption will be to strengthen and balance the digestive fire (Agni).
-This includes the essential factor of finding out the underlying cause of the digestive issue (i.e. allergenic foods, toxins, stress, parasites) and treating all associated factors simultaneously.
+So, as you can imagine, the most important factor in the treatment of malabsorption will be to strengthen and balance the digestive fire (Agni).
+This includes the essential factor of finding out the underlying cause of the digestive issue (i.e. allergenic foods, toxins, stress, parasites), and treating all associated factors simultaneously.
 The more chronic the malabsorption, the longer the treatment process may be.
-Also the stronger the imbalance the more important it will be to follow the treatment protocol fairly precisely, especially in the beginning.
+Also, the stronger the imbalance, the more important it will be to follow the treatment protocol fairly precisely, especially in the beginning.